SwiftedMind/Puddles/README.md

   // Interface to send actions to a parent var interface: Interface<Action>

-  // External dependency passed in from a parent, which is usually a Dependency Provider (but can be anything, really). var books: [Book]
+  // External dependency passed in from a parent, which is usually a Data Provider (but can be anything, really). var books: [Book]

   // View state lives here